Writing is an art that people of every age must grip. In this article, the importance of writing skills for students and writers has been discussed.

 iii.
 He is a hardworking student but _

 iv.
 Could I be fortunate enough to __

 v.
 My parents have gone to America for __

 An old farmer …… sons quarrel ……..a bundle of sticks …… asks them to break it …….
 Non succeeds ….. unties the bundle ….. sticks broken in no time….. moral …….

 Read the following texts and rewrite in your own words first and then summarize the text also.

 Following the curves of the beautiful valley of the River Moselle, they arrived the next morning at Koblonz.
-Once more they turned southwards and traveled all the way through the Black Forest to the town of Basel on the Swiss frontier.
+Once more they turned southwards and travelled all the way through the Black Forest to the town of Basel on the Swiss frontier.
 This part of the journey, through some of the finest scenery in Europe, took them two days.
 The car was running smoothly, the weather remained fine, and both Roger and Sheila were feeling very pleased with themselves when they crossed the border from Germany into Switzerland.
 But Roger was a bit tired of driving-his wife didn’t drive at all and so they decided to have a day’s rest in Switzerland and not do any driving at all.

 More to Read: